swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="general-requirements"></a>
 ### 3.1.
 General Requirements

-The user interface for a BankID Identity Provider SHOULD use the recommended user and error messages as defined in sections 5, "Recommended User Messages", and 10, "Recommended Terminology", of \[[BankID_Spec](#bankid_spec)\].
+The user interface for a BankID Identity Provider SHOULD use the recommended user and error messages as defined in sections 6, "Recommended User Messages", and 11, "Recommended Terminology", of \[[BankID_Spec](#bankid_spec)\].

 The user interface for a BankID Identity Provider MUST display information about the Service Provider that sent the request.
 It is RECOMMENDED that this information is obtained from the `<mdui:UIInfo>` element from the Service Provider's metadata entry.

-It MUST be clear to the whether an authentication or a signature process is ongoing.
+It MUST be clear to the user whether an authentication or a signature process is ongoing.

 When an error occurs during an authentication or signature operation, the Identity Provider MUST display an error message that can be easily understood by the end user, and offer the possibility to acknowledge the error so that an error response may be posted back to the requesting Service Provider (as specified in section 6.4, "Error Responses", of \[[EidProfile](#eid-profile)\]).